 Mergers and Acquisitions

-Trimble continued its acquisition tear in 2015 from 2014 and previous years.
+Trimble continued its acquisition tear in 2016 and in 2015 -- 13 deals with prices between $2 million and $13 million -- from 2014 and previous years.
 Recent acquisitions were made to add capabilities that extend beyond navigation and, in some cases, into the cloud.

-In 2015 Trimble bought Linear project GMBH, a provider of scheduling software for linear infrastructure projects.
+-- Linear Project GMBH, a provider of scheduling software for linear infrastructure projects.

-With MAYBIM, Trimble gets a provider of 3-D Building Information Modeling (BIM) services for mechanical, electrical and plumbing (MEP) contractors across the US.
+-- MAYBIM, a provider of 3-D BIM services for mechanical, electrical and plumbing (MEP) contractors across the US.
 MAYBIM's suite of 3-D BIM professional services allows for contractors to scale their BIM capabilities regardless of the requirements from the building owner or general contractor.